You are here: Ideas > Film & TV

 Lights, camera, action!
-Surrey has a long established connection with cinema and is home to the acclaimed Shepperton Studios, along with many local landmarks, woods and villages that have been used as film locations in many of our favourite movies.
+Surrey has a long established cinema history and is home to the acclaimed Shepperton Studios, along with many local landmarks, woods and villages used as film locations in some of our favourite movies.

 From Hollywood A-listers to home grown heroes, Surrey has welcomed an enviable cast of established and up-and-coming talent to our county and is renowned amongst film makers for its fabulous settings, views and proximity to major studios and road, rail and airport transport links.